unazed/python-micro--optimizations/README.md

     return f(x+1)
 ```

 Consider the following case; the `else` syntax is redundant as the prior `return` already breaks the flow of the program therefore there is no point for the redundant `else` clause.
 Surprisingly, even though this is an obvious simplification, I've seen it multiple times so make sure you don't mistakenly make it.
+Although, it is more of a design optimization than a performance optimization.

 ```py
 def f(x):